theallseeingeye/rapid-task-old/docs/architechture.md

 Styling
 -------
-*This project must adhere and follow the **PEP 8** style guide.
+* This project must adhere and follow the **PEP 8** style guide.
         For more info see http://legacy.python.org/dev/peps/pep-0008/
-*Every time we add code, we must make sure our test coverage is improving, not decreasing.
+* Every time we add code, we must make sure our test coverage is improving, not decreasing.
+* Use Google's Styling guide: https://google.github.io/styleguide/htmlcssguide.html

 Database
 --------